 What countries will be involved?
 It is hard to say exactly as that will depend on nominations, visas, funding, etc. We are open to all applications from Europe and the Middle East.

 How can I apply?
 The initial nomination of participants will happen through UWC national committees.
-We have already approached a number of these and they will nominate the candidates that fell just short of a UWC scholarship, but they deem to have a potential to make exceptional contributions to the UWC short course.
-The Living Together team will then invite candidates from the list of UWC national committee nominees.
+We approach a number of them and they will nominate the candidates that fell just short of a UWC scholarship, but they deem to have a potential to make exceptional contributions to the UWC short course.
+The Connecting Borders team will then invite candidates from the list of UWC national committee nominees.
 The coordination team will have no input into the initial national nominations.

 The second application process will be an open call for applications for any candidate from the target area.
-These applications will be reviewed and evaluated by the Living Together team.
+These applications will be reviewed and evaluated by the Connecting Borders team.

 How do you choose among candidates?
 We follow guidelines used by UWC national committees to evaluate applications and then decide on invitations following criteria of potential (as per the evaluation) and diversity (national, cultural, socio-economic).
 We aim to get as exceptional and varied a group as possible!